 Building Electrification Study

 Illinois is considering new policies to support building electrification in Illinois.
 This study will help inform electrification policy and implementation.
-We’ll start with a market analysis of residential and commercial electrification technologies and adoption.
+We’ll start with a market analysis of residential and commercial electrification and thermal energy network technologies and adoption.
 We’ll consider barriers to adoption, policies, and workforce needs to support electrification.
 We’ll estimate the impacts of electrification on the economy and workforce and model scenarios for adoption.

 Interested in staying informed on what CJI is doing?
 Sign up to receive our quarterly newsletter and other research updates.
 We’ll share summaries of our research findings, links to publications and tools, and opportunities for collaboration.